-I think we all agree the woman who is, Bien Dans Sa Peau is the woman we would like to be.
+Shall we agree?
+The woman who is, Bien Dans Sa Peau is the woman we would like to be?

-What simple steps can we take to enhance our beauty, to be bien dans sa peau?
+What simple steps can we take to enhance our beauty, to be happier and more self-confident?

-One day in Paris I was walking behind a woman and trying to take in what she was wearing and how she had put together her outfit.
-I don’t remember her age but I do remember what she was wearing – all black coat buttoned up, black suede three-quarter boots and a purple handbag hanging over her shoulder.
+I remember walking behind a woman in Paris and noticing how she had put together her outfit.
+I don’t remember her age but what I do remember is what she was wearing.
+An all black coat buttoned up, black suede three-quarter boots and a purple handbag hanging over her shoulder.
 It was the flash of purple quilting that caught my eye and her black lace tights peeping out over the top of her boots.
-There was nothing avant garde about her black coat but the unpredictability of the purple and the sexiness of the tights gave her that edge.
+There was nothing avant-garde about her black coat but the unpredictability of the purple and the sexiness of the tights gave her that edge.
 The other thing that I noticed was her gorgeous hair.

 Great hair means well cut and well groomed.
 The length and colour are secondary when it comes to cutting.
 Hair and how it is styled is about the individual woman not about her age.

 Care and maintenance of hair should be routine; not a cure to be taken once or twice a year.
 If our hair is winning, then so are we.

 What about makeup and beauty treatments?

 Looking natural starts with good skin.
 Clarity, texture and glow are what we want; wrinkles are way down on the list.
 Skin care should be the most important and vital part of our beauty routine.
 Skincare works only if it applied regularly and we need to be disciplined with professional appointments and the at home follow up.